OpenVisualCloud/Media-Transport-Library/doc/design.md

 To enable this feature in the RxTxApp sample application, use the `--ptp` argument.
 The control for the built-in PTP feature is the `MTL_FLAG_PTP_ENABLE` flag in the `mtl_init_params` structure.

 Note: Currently, the VF (Virtual Function) does not support the hardware timesync feature.
 Therefore, for VF deployment, the timestamp of the transmitted (TX) and received (RX) packets is read from the CPU TSC (TimeStamp Counter) instead.
 In this case, it is not possible to obtain a stable delta in the PTP adjustment, and the maximum accuracy achieved will be up to 1us.

+Applications can set a `ptp_sync_notify` callback within `mtl_init_params` to receive notifications whenever IMTL's built-in Precision Time Protocol (PTP) synchronizes with a PTP grandmaster.
+This feature is typically utilized to align the MTL's built-in PTP time with the local system time.

+Additionally, IMTL exports two APIs: `mtl_ptp_read_time` and `mtl_ptp_read_time_raw`, which enable applications to retrieve the current built-in PTP time.
+The primary difference is that `mtl_ptp_read_time_raw` accesses the NIC's memory-mapped I/O (MMIO) registers directly, providing the most accurate time at the expense of increased CPU usage due to the MMIO read operation.
+In contrast, `mtl_ptp_read_time` returns the cached software time, avoiding hardware overhead.

 #### 5.4.2 Customized PTP time source by Application